Preparing for Future Pandemics

 In order for the European Union to safeguard the health of its citizens, it has begun to prioritise investment in preparing for future pandemics.

 PANDEM-2 is a H2020 EU-funded project that aims to develop new solutions for efficient, EU-wide pandemic management.
 The goal of PANDEM-2 is to prepare Europe for future pandemics through innovations in training and to build capacity between EU member states responding to pandemics on a cross-border basis.

 Led by NUI Galway, the PANDEM-2 consortium consists of 19 partner organisations with expertise in technology, research, public health and pandemic management from across the EU.
-Our Advisory Board membership includes the world’s leading health agencies the World Health Organisation (WHO) and European Centre for Disease Prevention and Control (ECDC).
+Our Advisory Board membership includes leading international health agencies the World Health Organisation (WHO), American Red Cross and European Centre for Disease Prevention and Control (ECDC).

 PANDEM-2 builds upon key insights and lessons learned in previous EU-funded projects including the original PANDEM, beAWARE, CARISMAND, DARWIN, SAYSO and IN-PREP.
 PANDEM-2 will also be working in the same research space as other ongoing projects like STAMINA, MOOD, VEO, PATHOCERT and COSMIC and will keep up to date with their research activities to ensure that the EU’s response to pandemics is strengthened.